lcsirmaz/minitip/README.md

 the program creates all Shannon entropy inequalities for those variables.
 Then checks whether the expression is a consequence of the constraints and the Shannon inequalities.
-It is done by creating a Linear Program instance, and calling and LP solver.
+It is done by creating a Linear Program instance, and calling an LP solver.
 Thus the result printed out by the program is the answer to the following question:

 > Does this inequality follow from the (basic) Shannon inequalities, and